Allies of Kemp and other Republicans in Georgia seek to prevent Trump from interfering in the gubernatorial race - ExBulletin

 Allies of Kemp and other Republicans in Georgia seek to prevent Trump from interfering in the gubernatorial race

+Allies of Governor Brian Kemp and top Georgia Republicans recently approached Donald Trump’s advisers to see if the former president can be persuaded to be lenient with the incumbent GOP governor as he fights for re-election, sources told CNN.

-The informal effort — which involved no direct contact between Trump and Kemp and is unlikely to result in a fixed deal, according to two people familiar — comes as the Republican governor prepares for the general election against Democrat Stacey Abrams, a star progressive who Trump said “could very well be better” than Kemp as a state leader.
+The informal effort — which involved no direct contact between Trump and Kemp and is unlikely to result in a fixed deal, according to two people familiar — comes as the Republican governor prepares for the general election against Democrat Stacey Abrams, a progressive star who Trump once claimed “could very well be better” than Kemp as a state executive.

 Both men’s allies couldn’t shake that comment, as well as Trump’s verbal assault on Kemp over the past year as one of the most watched gubernatorial contests this cycle begins.
-And while Trump hasn’t specifically criticized Kemp since the May 24 primary contest, his failed attempt to lead a primary challenger against the incumbent governor and his baseless claim in a statement last week that Kemp won because of ‘obvious fraud,’ have only heightened the concerns of Peach State Republicans and some in Trump’s orbit who fear he could jeopardize Kemp and other presidential candidates.
-GOP during the poll in Georgia in November.
+And while Trump hasn’t specifically criticized Kemp since the May 24 primary contest, his failed attempt to field a primary challenger against the incumbent governor and his baseless claim in a statement last week that Kemp won due to ‘obvious fraud,’ has only heightened the concerns of Peach State Republicans and some in Trump’s orbit who fear he could jeopardize Kemp and other presidential candidates.
+GOP in the Georgia poll in November.

+The Atlanta Journal-Constitution first reported on efforts to convince Trump to fire Kemp.

 Trump has yet to say how he plans to approach the Georgia gubernatorial contest, which is likely to be one of the most expensive races in 2022.
 While the former president has endorsed other candidates in this cycle who have criticized him in the past (most recently JD Vance, GOP nominee for the Ohio Senate, a prominent “Never Trump” voice in the 2016 presidential election), his anger toward Kemp runs unusually deep and virtually no one in his orbit expects him to endorse the GOP incumbent.